amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-2.md

 });
 ```

-When remote config is enabled, the SDK fetches the remote configuration from the remote configuration endpoint.
+With remote config enabled, the SDK fetches the remote configuration from the remote configuration endpoint.

 {{partial:admonition type="note" heading=""}}
 Remote configuration supports Autocapture settings, and overrides settings you configure locally.